rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

 <img src='images/ALB Routing.png' height='100%' width='100%' >

+##### Application Load Balancer (v2) Good to Know
++  Fixed hostname (XXX.region.elb.amazonaws.com)
++  The application servers don’t see the IP of the client directly
++  The true IP of the client is inserted in the header X-Forwarded-For
++ We can also get Port (X-Forwarded-Port) and proto (X-Forwarded-Proto)

 3. Network Load Balancer (NLB) (v2 - new generation) – 2017:
 + External (Public) NLB: Routes TCP, TLS, and UDP traffic from clients over the internet to a target, typically an instance in a VPC.
 It has a public IP address.